mrxrsd/gojacego/README.md

 ### Compile Time Constants

 Variables as defined in a formula can be replaced by a constant value at compile time.
 This feature is useful in case that a number of the parameters don't frequently change and that the formula needs to be executed many times.
-Thusfore is better because constants could be optimizated.
+Thusfore it is better because constants could be optimizated on 'Optimization phase'.

 ```go